npm/policies/open-source-terms.md

     technical content.

-These examples are just examples.  npm will continue to apply its judgment when deciding what content is acceptable, and expect you to apply your own when choosing what you share and how.
+These examples are just examples.  npm will continue to apply its judgment when deciding what content is acceptable. npm will continue to expect you to apply your own judgment when choosing what you share and how.

 ## Enforcement of Acceptable Use